1 Peter 3:1

 Who is there to harm you if you prove zealous for what is good?

 (a) Who is there to harm you?
 Why should you experience trouble if you are enthusiastic in serving the Lord?
-Christians are good citizens (1 Pet.
+Christians make good citizens (1 Pet.
 2:13).

 (b) What is good.
 God is good (Mark 10:18).
 To be zealous for what is good is to be passionate about the goodness of God.
 It’s being so full of your Father’s love that you want others to experience his goodness too.